-Day Time Activity and Description 1 15 minutes Learners will brainstorm issues that they are passionate about, concerned with, and that they would like to change.
-Activity 1: Brainstorming issues Brainstorm a list of 5-8 issues that matter to you and that you would like to see changed.
+Today you will brainstorm issues that you are passionate about, concerned with, and that you would like to change.

+Suggested Duration Activity and Description 15 minutes Activity 1: Brainstorming issues

+- Brainstorm a list of 5-8 issues that matter to you and that you would like to see changed.
 This can be an issue that you see in your local community or your country.

-1 hour Ideas to get you started: Theme: Education Suggestions to strengthen a sense of community at school Lengthening or shortening the school day, school year, recess period, etc. Improving the local or school library Why students should volunteer more of their time (and to what causes) Theme: Sports Starting an annual local tournament of a certain sport Improving recreational spaces e.g. local football field, basketball court, etc. Theme: Culture Hosting a free community art exhibition or concert Raising funds to create e.g. a local dance group or choir Providing free music lessons to children Theme: Environment Reducing the use of plastic bags or other disposables Cleaning up an area in your community Theme: Technology Increasing access to the internet Making smartphones or computers more affordable Theme: Social challenges Drug abuse Teenage unwanted pregnancy Identity crisis Forced early marriage Negative peer pressure Lockdowns due to COVID-19 Pick 3-4 issues.
-For each one, draft in bullet points your target audience, the arguments for the change you would like to advocate for, as well as concerns others might have (and how you might address these concerns).
-For example,
+- Ideas to get you started:

+- Theme: Education

+- o Suggestions to strengthen a sense of community at school

+- Lengthening or shortening the school day, school year, recess period, etc.

+- Improving the local or school library

+- Why students should volunteer more of their time (and to what causes)

+- Theme: Sports

+- O Starting an annual local tournament of a certain sport

+- Improving recreational spaces e.g. local football field, basketball court, etc.

+- Theme: Culture

+- Hosting a free community art exhibition or concert

+- o Raising funds to create e.g. a local dance group or choir

+- o Providing free music lessons to children

+- Theme: Environment

+- Reducing the use of plastic bags or other disposables

+- Cleaning up an area in your community

+- Theme: Technology

+- Increasing access to the internet

+- o Making smartphones or computers more affordable

+- Theme: Social challenges

+- Drug abuse

+- Teenage unwanted pregnancy

+- Identity crisis

+- Forced early marriage

+- Negative peer pressure

+- Lockdowns due to COVID-19